-The full moon in April - known as the Pink Moon - will rise this week on Good Friday, 19 April.
+The full moon in April - known as the Pink Moon - lit up the skies on Tuesday night.

 Newsround has everything you need to know.